keithhetrick/Syrup-Documentation/01-Functional-Specification-Document.md

 - To provide a comprehensive plugin for enhancing audio tracks with a range of effects.
 - To provide a one-stop shop for music professionals that provide industry-level quality, as well as generating unique textures and soundscapes using granular synthesis.
 - To introduce unique functionalities like AI recommendations, vocal harmonies, and granular synthesis manipulation.
+- To model a decoupled, modular architecture where each processing block owns a single responsibility and communicates over explicit interfaces.
+- To demonstrate a production-ready UX layer (guided tours, presets, A/B compare, responsive layout) alongside the audio architecture.

 ### Target Audience